 Remember, this is just a guide.
 Your physician, physician's assistant, nurses, or therapists may add or change any of the recommendations.
 Always use their recommendations first and ask questions if you are unsure of any information.
 Keep your guidebook handy as a reference before and after surgery.

-Dr:

-Date of Surgery:
+Dr: Date of Surgery /·

-Type of Approach:

 Contents